linusjf/BIAY/September2024.md

 [![Judgment of Nations](https://raw.githubusercontent.com/linusjf/BIAY/main/September/jpgs/Day254.jpg)](https://youtu.be/AHlUaRhb2Mc "Judgment of Nations")

-### Day #254 A fool takes no pleasure in understanding, but only in expressing personal opinion.
+### Day #254 A fool takes no pleasure in understanding, but only in expressing personal opinion

 Have you ever met those kinds of people, who want their voices heard?
 They don’t respect the conversation or the person but would cut you off and say only what they want.
 These are the people who have an opinion and don’t want to change it at any cost.
 Having an argument with such people is meaningless for they don’t want to understand or listen – they just want to voice their opinions.
 They will even twist the truth to win an argument.
 I’m sure you have a list of people who fall under this category, and if you find yourself on the list don’t worry the Holy Spirit will help you.
 Here is some practical advice from the book of James.